dart-lang/language/working/augmentation-libraries/feature-specification.md

 doesn’t interfere with macro-generated code, and so that users can `// ignore:` it if they know what they’re doing.

+### Type inheritance

+When a type is omitted in an augmenting declaration, if the first declaration that introduced the member has a type specified in the ommitted types position, then that type is inherited.

+This applies to return types, parameter types, variable types, and type parameter bounds (but not type parameter names or regular parameter names, those need to be re-declared).

+It is a compile time error for a manually written type is not the same as a type that would be inherited if that manually writted type had been omitted.

 ### Augmented Expression

 The exact result of an `augmented` expression depends on what is being